sclorg/django-ex/README.md

         docker run -d -p 5005:5001 aquavitae/weasyprint
         ```

-8. Open your browser and go to http://127.0.0.1:8000, you will be greeted with the eDivorce homepage.
+9. Open your browser and go to http://127.0.0.1:8000, you will be greeted with the eDivorce homepage.
+In dev mode, you can log in with any username and the password 'divorce'.

 ## OpenShift deployment